Fitness to study

 You may be referred to the second level of the process if:

-• you have already been referred for support through the first level, Support to Study, but need further help
+• you have already been referred for support through Support to Study, but this has not resolved the situation and risk has increased

 • your studies have been suspended and we need to assess if you are well enough to resume your course